 To find out if you are qualified for a Canadian work visa, click here.

-Consequently, if you want to work in Canada, this webpage will provide you with helpful information about various types of jobs Canada has available; samples of recent average salaries for a range of careers in Canada; the provinces or territories that have the highest probability for finding Canada jobs (in terms of their unemployment rates); and other useful information about jobs in Canada.
+Consequently, if you want to work in Canada, this webpage will provide you with helpful information about various types of high-demand jobs Canada has available; samples of recent average salaries for a range of careers in Canada; and other useful information about jobs in Canada.
 Keep in mind that the better you prepare for Canadian immigration, including how to search for Canadian jobs and actually secure work in Canada, the greater your chances of having a positive Canadian immigration experience.

 Jobs Canada Has to Offer

 For those looking for work, the good news is that Canada has a range of job openings to fill all across this huge, beautiful country – tens of thousands of them!
 To better facilitate filling these various jobs, Canada has created different Visa Types that correspond to the major categories of Canadian jobs:

 - Federal Skilled Trades Program (for skilled tradespeople, such as carpenters, electricians, plumbers, welders and other skilled trades);

 - Federal Skilled Worker Program (for high-demand professions that often require having a college or university degree or other advanced training;

 - Provincial Nominee Program (similar to the Federal Skilled Trades Program in seeking skilled tradespeople, but with an emphasis on meeting the demands for these trades in particular Canadian provinces where there is a high demand for these occupations);